 Preparation and review of the Local Development Plan

-The Local Development Plan Action Programme identifies policies and proposals required to implement the LDP.
+The Angus Local Development Plan Action Programme identifies the actions needed to implement the policies and proposals of the LDP.

 Statutory Supplementary Guidance expands upon existing policies and proposals to support the Angus Local Development Plan.

 Statutory Supplementary Guidance is subject to extensive consultation and formal adoption procedures via Scottish ministers.
 This gives it significant weight when making planning decisions.

 Written in support of policy TC2 Residential Development from the Angus Local Development Plan.
 Sets out criteria and requirements which housing in countryside locations must comply with.